Medical Abortion – Procedures, Risks and Side Effects

 What is Medical Abortion?

-Abortion procedures terminate a pregnancy and stop the development of the foetus in its tracks.
-These are done usually within the clinic or at-home under the supervision of a professional medical practitioner.
+A medical abortion, commonly known as ‘abortion pill’, involves taking two types of abortion pills to terminate the pregnancy.
 No surgery or anaesthesia is required for a medical abortion.
-However, there are legal requirements in certain states for carrying out this procedure.
+However, there are legal requirements in certain states and countries for carrying out this procedure.

 What Are the Types of Medical Abortion Procedures?